iftahaider/DCF-Valuation-of-Walton-PLC/Analysis/Company_Analysis.md

 ---

 ## Lithium Battery Project Execution Risk (Highest Priority, ৳113.66 Cr Investment)
+The lithium battery project is one of Walton’s most important future growth bets, but also one of the riskiest.

 ### Project Scope & Timeline
 - Approved: **April 2025**